raspberrypilearning/fruit-salad/en/step_2.md

 ## Stamping fruit
-Scratch's Extensions blocks offers additional block to use.
-For instance, the `Pen`{:class="block3extensions"} block allows you to draw and stamp (copy) images.
-You're going to use the `Pen`{:class="block3extensions"} extension to create 'stamps' of a fruit sprite.
+Scratch's Extensions blocks offer additional blocks to use.
+For instance, the `Pen`{:class="block3extensions"} block allows you to draw and stamp images.
+You're going to use the `Pen`{:class="block3extensions"} extension to create stamps of a fruit sprite.

 A stamp is a copy of the sprite which you can't move or delete once you've stamped it.

 --- task ---

 First open the Fruit salad starter project.
-You will see a backdrop with a tablecloth and a plate.
-There's a menu sprite on the left of the stage and a fruit sprite that has fruit costumes that you'll be able to stamp onto the plate.

 If working **online**, open the [starter project](http://rpf.io/fruit-salad-on){:target="_blank"} in Scratch.

-If working **offline**, open the project [starter file](http://rpf.io/p/en/serene-scene-get){:target="_blank"} in the Scratch offline editor.
+If working **offline**, open the project [starter file](http://rpf.io/p/en/fruit-salad-get){:target="_blank"} in the Scratch offline editor.
 If you need to download and install Scratch, you can find it [here](https://scratch.mit.edu/download){:target="_blank"}.

+You will see a backdrop with a tablecloth and a bowl.
+There's a menu sprite on the left of the stage and a fruit sprite that has fruit costumes that you'll be able to stamp onto the bowl.

 ![Fruit salad starter project](images/fruit-starter.png){:width="400px"}